waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Moved to (11, 1) and interacted with the wall at (10, 1).
   - **Conclusion:** FAILED.
 Nothing happened.
 Hypothesis is debunked.
 2. The pillar's 'flexible' nature means it can be pushed by walking into it for a sustained period of time.
+  - **Test:** Pushed against the pillar wall at (10, 1) by pressing Left repeatedly.
+  - **Conclusion:** FAILED.
+I simply walked left.
+The pillar is immobile.
+Hypothesis is debunked.
 3. Speaking to all NPCs on the floor again will reveal a new hint about how to pass the pillar.
+  - **Test:** Already spoke to the Sage at (12, 3) after defeating him.
+He repeated his original dialogue.
+  - **Conclusion:** FAILED.
+Re-interacting yielded no new information.
+Hypothesis is debunked.
 4. Examining the floor tiles directly adjacent to the pillar reveals a hidden switch.